 Answering customer questions immediately is one of the best things you can do for them.
 But sometimes, that doesn't happen – even with fast channels like live chat.

 Don't get me wrong – live chat is an awesome technology and one of the most popular features of the Acquire customer engagement platform.
 When used properly, you can move visitors down the sales funnel much quicker.

-According to Econsultancy, 79% of consumers say they prefer live chat functions because they don't have to wait on hold.
-They prefer to get their questions answered immediately.
+According to Econsultancy, 79 percent of consumers say they prefer live chat functions because they don't have to wait on hold and get their questions answered immediately.

 What about chatbots?

 Chatbots were invented to bridge human limitations.
 “This will be the next generation of intelligence to be met in daily experience, sooner rather than later,” says Prof Björn Schuller, a computer scientist at Imperial College London.

 Although sophisticated chatbots can be very responsive and much faster than human-run live chat, they are still limited themselves.